OUR FAQ's - FREQUENTLY ASKED QUESTIONS

 Which professional / trade bodies do you and your staff belong to?

-We are qualified specialists of the Institute of Residential Property Management, The Royal Institute of Chartered Surveyors and a regulated member of the Property Ombudsman Redress Scheme which is approved by Trading Standards and an accredited member of the Leasehold Knowledge Partnership.
+Our staff are qualified specialists of the Institute of Residential Property Management and The Royal Institution of Chartered Surveyors.
+We are also regulated members of the Property Ombudsman Redress Scheme which is approved by Trading Standards and an accredited member of the Leasehold Knowledge Partnership.

 What are your typical response times to calls/email queries?